BlexFire31/BlexFire31/README.md

 ### My Projects

-Currently, working on a thing called "Domanda", which is a quiz website somewhat similar to kahoot.
+Currently, working on a project called "Domanda", which is a quiz website somewhat similar to kahoot.

 ### Other hobbies